 www.caringforlifecayman.com

-The Caring for Life Foundation is a non-profit organisation dedicated to improving healthcare in the Cayman Islands.
-It raises funds to support healthcare providers with medical and diagnostic equipment, training, research, and facility development.
-The foundation also works to attract and retain skilled healthcare professionals to enhance local services.
+The mission of the Caring for Life Foundation is to continually build better healthcare for all residents of the Cayman Islands by raising funds to help healthcare providers purchase needed medical and diagnostic equipment, provide medical training, support research and development, and assist with facility expansion.
+The Foundation also strives to continually attract and retain quality physicians, technicians and healthcare professionals to build better healthcare for all in Cayman.

 Cayman AIDS Foundation